KDE/kreenshot-editor/README.md

 - where to store data files like default background image?
 - nullable QPoint for function parameter? --> just use a shared_ptr???
 - statt QScrollView kann man auch bei QGraphicsScene.setSceneRect verwenden.
 Was ist besser?
+- prepare-include-files.sh: does it makes sense to distinguish between KREEN_CORE_EXPORT and KREEN_UI_EXPORT???

 Related tools
 -------------